Artrisk1/odin-recipes/README.md

-I am doing a recipie project to improve my html skills I dont know much about the project but I am following odin projects guide
+I am doing a recipie project nothing much currently will add more features and options after learning css and javascript